nkonyancha/Carpool_Analysis/README.md

 - I shall assume that in the current study all participants in car/taxi use a different car/taxi (no sharing)
 - I shall assume 260 g/km for matatu emissions. i will divide this by 14 to get emissions for each passenger in the matatu and use that figure (18.6 g/km) for each matatu user in the dataset
 - Little cab commission 18% of all trips according to https://www.little.bz/scbov.pdf

+## Findings Summary
+- With a P-value of 1.47e^-29 We reject the first Ho and conclude that `Adoption` has a significant impact on emissions and the coefficient of -28.23 shows it has a negative impact so more adoption reduces emissions
+- With a P-value of